 (3) On registration of an instrument under subsection (1)(b) the Registrar of Titles is to amend the survey-strata plan to show the effect of the instrument.

-[Section 5F inserted by No. 61 of 1996 s.
+[Section 5F inserted: No. 61 of 1996 s.
 11.]

 5G.
 Easement where common ownership